yatishbalaji/moment-working-days/README.md

 # Working days calculator - Distributed date ranges
-This is a Moment.js plugin that allows you to calculate working days considering sequence of date(s).
+This is a Moment.js plugin that allows you to calculate working days, considering sequence of date(s).
 You can customize the week off days, and also declare custom dates for holidays (eg: public holidays) to exclude them from being counted as working day(s)

 ## Installation
 ----------------------